layline-io/layline-doc/docs/03-assets/processors-output/asset-output-frame.md

   The purpose of attributes in SQS is to:

     1. Provide Custom Metadata: Message attributes can hold custom metadata relevant to a message, such as message IDs, timestamps, sender information, or any other contextual data.
-These attributes can help in enhancing the understanding and processing of messages.
+These attributes can help to enhance the understanding and processing of messages.

     2. Control Message Handling: Attributes can influence how messages are handled by SQS.
 For example, the Visibility Timeout attribute determines how long a message remains invisible to other consumers once a consumer starts processing it.
-Redrive Policy attributes control how dead-letter queues are used for failed messages.
+Re-drive Policy attributes control how dead-letter queues are used for failed messages.

     3. Enable Message Filtering: Message attributes can be used to define message filtering policies.
 Subscribers can subscribe to a specific subset of messages based on attribute values, filtering out unwanted or unrelated messages and only receiving the ones that match certain criteria.